madara-alliance/madara/README.md

 3. updating the state on Cairo core contracts

-The tentative flow of the orchestrator looks like this but this is subject to change as we learn more about external systems and the constratins involved.
+The tentative flow of the orchestrator looks like this but this is subject to change as we learn more about external systems and the constraints involved.

 ![orchestrator_da_sequencer_diagram](./docs/orchestrator_da_sequencer_diagram.png)